suganthangnanavelan/Plant-Disease-Prediction-MP/README.md

 - Feature map analysis to understand how the neural network processes images
 - Web-based interface that's easy to use
 - Confidence scores for each prediction

+## Dataset Source

+This project uses the [PlantVillage Dataset](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset), a comprehensive collection of labeled plant disease images from Kaggle.

 ## Project Structure